 Here are your enrollment options:

-- Digital – This is use of the WW app and all online materials.
+- Core – This is use of the WW app and all online materials.
 You will not attend in-person meetings but there are virtual meetings on Zoom you can attend if you choose.
 While I’ve attended meetings in the past, this is the membership I use currently and recommend.)

 You can change your membership at any time, so don’t stress too much about which plan you choose.
 The most important choice is if you want to do online only (digital) or attend meetings (Unlimited Workshops).